mitch-zink/snowflake-table-comparison/README.md

 ## Setup Instructions

-### Create a Virtual Environment, Install Dependencies, and run the app
+### Create a Virtual Environment, install dependencies, and run the app

 #### For Mac/Linux